-The Company maintains the cost records with respect to financial year 2024-25. its sugar and power business in terms of section 148 of the Companies Act, 2013 read with the Companies (Cost Compliance with Secretarial Standards Records and Audit) Rules, 2014.
-M/s R. J. Goel & Co., Cost The Company has complied with all the applicable Accountants, were appointed as the Cost Auditors of the Secretarial Standards (SS) issued by the Institute of Company to conduct Cost Audit for the financial year Company Secretaries of India from time to time and 2024-25.
-They had submitted the Cost Audit Report for approved by the Central Government. the financial year 2024-25 on August 28, 2024.
+The Company maintains the cost records with respect to its sugar and power business in terms of section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014.
+M/s R. J. Goel & Co., Cost Accountants, were appointed as the Cost Auditors of the Company to conduct Cost Audit for the financial year 2024-25.
+They had submitted the Cost Audit Report for the financial year 2024-25 on August 28, 2024.